Developers-Here-Mobility/Here-Mobility-Supply-API-REST/Rides/v1/README.md

  - DRIVER_EN_ROUTE: Drive started and driver is en-route.
  - AT_PICKUP: Driver is arrived at the pickup point, but passenger is not yet on board.
  - PASSENGER_ON_BOARD: Passenger is on board and drive to destination started.
+ - AT_DROPOFF: Driver has arrived to the dropoff point.
  - COMPLETED: Ride complete and passenger disembarked.
  - CANCELED: Ride is cancelled (due to supplier or due to demander).